gristmill/code_spike/README.md

 ActiveRecord outside of Rails is easy enough, but the setup is a little verbose and I can never quite remember all the libraries or the exact syntax.
 So I spend time googling or looking back through old code, which I don't like doing if I've already solved the problem.

-This Gem just wraps the setup and adds a simple DSL so that I can remember!
+This Gem just wraps the setup and adds a simple DSL that I can remember, so I can move right into the problem I'm working on!

 Example